dimitri-nicolo/calico/master/getting-started/create-user-login.md

 1. Consult your OIDC identity provider's documentation to manage users.
 1. Go to the {{site.prodname}} Manager UI.
 The OIDC authorization flow starts automatically.

+#### Create a user and login using OAuth2 authentication

+1. Consult your OAuth2 identity provider's documentation to manage users.
+1. Go to the {{site.prodname}} Manager UI.
+The OAuth2 authorization flow starts automatically.

 #### Create a user and login using basic authentication